 In addition to his professional work, Doc has served as a member of the Pennsylvania State Higher Education System on the Board of Governors, representing 14 universities.
 He's a board member of Respectability, a national organization that advocates for people with disabilities.
 Doc was awarded an honorary Doctorate in Public Service by Lock Haven University for service to his hometown.

-Prior to joining the Obama Administration, Mr. Tanner worked in external affairs for Atlanta Mayor Kasim Reed, where he helped manage the City of Atlanta's relationships at the state, local and federal levels of government.
-In the first two years of the mayor's initial term, he worked as a communications aide in the Mayor's Office of Communications.
+Before joining the Obama administration, Mr. Tanner served as an external affairs/policy aide for Atlanta Mayor Kasim Reed, where he helped manage the City of Atlanta's relationships at the state, local and federal levels of government.
+In the first two years of the mayor's initial term, he worked in the Mayor's Office of Communications.
 Before joining City Hall, he served as Director of New Media on Mayor Reed’s 2009 citywide campaign and 2010 Inaugural Planning Committee.
-He has also worked in the private sector for corporate law firms, Fortune 100 companies, and small/medium-sized businesses.

-He received his JD from Vanderbilt University Law School in Nashville, TN and his BBA from Howard University in Washington, DC.
-While matriculating at Howard, he became a member of Omega Psi Phi Fraternity, Inc.– Alpha Chapter.
+A Georgia native, Mr. Tanner received a bachelor of business administration degree from Howard University and a doctor of jurisprudence degree from Vanderbilt University Law School.
+While matriculating at Howard, he became a member of Omega Psi Phi Fraternity, Incorporated, Alpha Chapter.